fsprojects/FSharp.Data.GraphQL/README.md

 schemaConfig.LiveFieldSubscriptionProvider.Register subscription
 ```

-With that, the field name of the hero is now able to go live, being updated to clients whenever is queried with live directive.
+With that, the field name of the hero is now able to go live, being updated to clients whenever it is queried with the `live` directive.
 To push updates to subscribers, just call Publish method, passing along the type name, the field name and the updated object:

 ```fsharp
 let updatedHero = { hero with Name = "Han Solo - Test" }